ScrelliCopter/NeHe-SDL_GPU/README.md

 The original lesson simply toggles the `GL_BLEND` capability to enable and disable blending.
 Since we are re-using the lighting setup; we'll need four
-pipelines: the existing lit & unlit shader programs, and lit & unlit pipelines with depth testing disable and blending enabled; to cover all possible toggle states.
+pipelines: the existing lit & unlit shader programs, and lit & unlit pipelines with depth testing disabled and blending enabled; to cover all possible toggle states.

 The original uses `glColor4f(1, 1, 1, 0.5)` to halve the opacity when blending